 What are the possible treatments after being diagnosed with pathological skin picking?

 Possible treatments you may encounter after being diagnosed with pathological skin picking include a combination of medications and psychotherapy.
 Treatment of underlying conditions such as depression or OCD may also help a patient recover from excessive picking at skin.

 Besides conservative treatments, alternative methods may also help patients with this condition.
 Individuals with compulsive skin picking could benefit from aerobic exercise, yoga, hypnosis, or acupuncture.

 Unfortunately, many people fail to seek skin excoriation treatment.
 The main reason they’re reluctant to seek help is the embarrassment associated with this condition.
 However, ignoring skin picking is dangerous and potentially life-threatening because this behavior can lead to serious infections.

 Treating scars, wounds, and lesions created by skin picking is also an important aspect of managing this condition.
 A dermatologist or a primary care doctor recommends the most suitable approach, usually topical products.

-Psychotherapy is the cornerstone of the treatment of pathological skin picking.
-Different types of therapy suitable for patients with this condition include cognitive-behavioral therapy (CBT) and habit reversal training, as well as acceptance and commitment therapy.
+Different types of psychotherapy that may help you deal with pathological skin picking include cognitive-behavioral therapy (CBT) and habit reversal training, as well as acceptance and commitment therapy.
 In some cases, exposure and response prevention are useful for patients with this condition.